bentomas/node-async-testing/README.md

       test.finish();
     }

-If you expect an error to be thrown asynchronously in your code somewhere (this is not good practice, but sometimes when using other people's code you have no choice) you can set an `uncaughtExceptionHandler` on the test object:
+**node-async-testing** lets you deal with uncaught errors.
+If you expect an error to be thrown asynchronously in your code somewhere (this is not good practice, but sometimes when using other people's code you have no choice.
+Or maybe _it is_ what you want to happen, who am I to judge?), you can set an `uncaughtExceptionHandler` on the test object:

     suite['test catch async error'] = function(test) {
       var e = new Error();